MoeinT/airflow-docker/README.md

 # Trigger rules

 The default workflow behaviour is to trigger tasks only if all the upstream tasks have completed successfully.
 All operators have a ```trigger_rule``` argument that determines the rule for which the task should be triggered.
-The default value for that argument is ```.all_success```.
+The default value for that argument is ```all_success```.
 There are 9 other trigger rules.
 See the documentation [here](https://airflow.apache.org/docs/apache-airflow/1.10.3/concepts.html?highlight=trigger%20rule).

 # Best Practices